Tidewater Region: Jamestown Settlement

-In May of 1607, the first successful English colony was established on the James River in Jamestown, Virginia.
+In May 1607, the first successful English colony was established on the James River in Jamestown, Virginia.
 When the 104 men arrived, they found fertile soils, meadows, tall trees, and an abundance of fish, oysters, and crabs, and set out in search of gold.
 They built a chapel from wood which burned down in 1608 and was rebuilt to be the largest building in the settlement.
 The church was where John Rolfe and Pocahontas were wed.

 Few of the colonists knew artisan skills necessary for survival.
 The colonists struggled with Malaria from the mosquitos that inhabited the swamps, other diseases like typhoid fever and dysentery, a lack of fresh water, winter famines, and strained relationships with the natives that they encountered.
 Within the first month of settlement, the Powhatans had attacked the colonists' fort before the Chief sent messengers to ask for friendship.
 However, interaction between the two groups were often unstable as they both traded and fought.
 By the end of the first winter, only 38 of the original settlers had survived.
 In 1608, 200 more were sent to the colony.
 The colony struggled until tobacco became its economic driver and cash crop.